WGBH-MLA/ov-deploy/docs/stack.md

 ### `jumpbox`

-Utility kit, based on [ubuntu](https://ubuntu.com/) with command line helpers such as:
+Optional utility kit, based on [ubuntu](https://ubuntu.com/) with command line helpers such as:

 - `curl`
 - `postgres`